 The average wind turbine produces roughly 6 million kWh of electricity every year.
 Individual collisions have a negligible impact on annual output.
 But over time, the costs of these interruptions quickly add up.

-Bird deterrent systems steer birds away from your turbines.
+Bird deterrent systems help with bird curtailment from your turbines.
 This reduces the number of collisions which, in turn, minimises operational downtime, maximises efficiency, and optimises annual energy production.

 2. Minimise Your Impact on Wildlife